-Good Practice Adopted Control Rationale Pre-arranged access to vessels for waste management √ Agreement with third party suppliers for provision of additional vessels.
+Good Practice Adopted Control Rationale Pre-arranged access to vessels for waste management ~ Agreement with third party suppliers for provision of additional vessels.
 Agreement with supplier of vessel services has provision for the supply of additional vessels.
-Pre-arranged access to additional equipment for waste management V AMOSC agreement.
+Pre-arranged access to additional equipment for waste management ~ AMOSC agreement.
 Agreement with AMOSC provides access to additional resources and operational personnel for shoreline protection and clean up equipment.
 Temporary waste storage, decontamination stations, PPE stockpile containers and transfer pumps are included Pre-arranged access to additional labor. ~ Personnel hiring agreements.
 Esso has personnel hiring agreements in place which can be utilised to provide personnel for waste management activities.
 Reduction of solid waste volumes ~ Training / induction of response personnel in shoreline cleanup operations Waste volumes can be reduced through provision of just in time training to response personnel with oversight by experienced personnel.
+Pre-arranged Waste facilities. ~ Agreement with waste management contractor.
+Waste arrangements for removal of waste to approved disposal or treatment facilities in accordance with EPA requirements.